-During 2018, the directors recommended the payment of a final net dividend of €1,000,000 which was paid in March 2018.

-There were no other particular important events affecting the company which occurred after the reporting date.
+During 2019, the directors recommended the payment of a final net dividend of €1,000,000 which was paid in February 2019.
+There were no other particular important events affecting the company which occurred after the reporting date other than those mentioned in the Directors' report.